Rare Things for a Rare Life

 Chapter 16: Savage Beasts

-Steven Blackhawk was surrounded by friends of every rank.
+Friends of every rank surrounded Major Steven Blackhawk.
 The dingy little tavern was just on the other side of the stables.
 It stank and was probably only swept once a week.
 But after a few rounds, no one noticed.
 The drinks were cheap, so he could afford to be generous.

 Samuel grinned.
 “Fortuch’s voice could be heard for miles.
 If you were in camp, you couldn’t have missed it.”

-“Sounds like the dolt,” Robert Maitlan chimed in.
+“Sounds like the dolt,” Donert Maitlan chimed in.

 “And…?”
 Blackhawk pointed the clean bone at Sam.
 “There’s always more to your stories.”

 “You haven’t heard the best bit.
 The lieutenant had nothing to do with the missing boots.
-It was the whore Karl bedded the night before who sold them…” Benutt could barely get the words out, “…as a tax for being lousy in bed.”
+It was the whore Karl bedded the night before who stole them…” Benutt could barely get the words out, “as a tax for being lousy in bed.”

 Major Blackhawk had continued to gain friends and influence, having attained his new rank in less than ten years.
+He’d decided to do good.
 He was happy.
-He’d decided to do good and be just.

-Tonight, he left them well before closing, kicking up dust as he ambled back to his shanty.
+Tonight, he left them long before closing, kicking up dust as he ambled back to his room in the castle.
 He had duty early in the morning.
-Warmed by drink, but still able to walk straight, he was in a pensive mood.
+Warmed by drink but still able to walk straight, he was in a pensive mood.

 I’m not convinced it has anything to do with this J’shua person.

-Even though he’d little warning of the summons, his nerves had already left him exhausted.
-His mind teetered between not feeling worthy of the king's attention, to wondering if he’d violated some regulation or rule of etiquette.
+Even though he’d little warning of the summons, his jangled nerves had already left him exhausted.
+His mind teetered between feeling unworthy of the king’s attention to wondering if he’d violated some regulation or custom.
 He felt as if he’d been in a battle, fought a hundred men, and somehow survived.

-He no longer believed Melazera was all-powerful.
+He no longer believed Gaelib Melazera was all-powerful.
 He had as a boy.
 However, he’d been right to fear the nobleman.
-The Lord of Lorness was malevolent, violent, and fickle.
-Steven had seen Gaelib turn on too many of his friends without warning.
-Things that he’d only realized looking back on memories from childhood.
+The Earl of Lorness was malevolent, violent, and fickle.
+Blackhawk had seen him turn on too many of his friends without warning.
+Things that he’d only realized looking back on old memories.

 His conversation with King Edal, if it could be called that, provided Blackhawk insights he was still coming to grips with.